magi82/RxViewBinder/README.md

 ## Usage (BindView)

-- Implement the BindView protocol on the view.
+- Implement the BindView protocol on the view controller.
 <br>It injects the view model at initialization.

 ```swift